utrad-ical/circus-docs/docs/dev/cs/execution.md

 Here are the list of information your plug-in can output.

 - **Main results JSON** (`/circus/out/results.json`): The main results file containing the JSON-serialized results of your plug-in.
 Text-based data should go here.
 The details will be explained later.
 - **Optional files** (`/circus/out/*`): All the files your plug-in wrote into `/circus/out` will be stored in the results directory.
 For example, you can generate images, PDFs or any arbitrary binary file.
-Displays can access these files and show or let users download them.
+Those data can be accessed or shown to users via "Displays" (described later).
 Each file should have an appropreate extension (e.g., `*.png`, `*.pdf`) because it will be served via HTTP.
 - **Standard output**: All the data your plug-in printed to stdout will be saved to a log file in the results directory.
-Note that anything written to stderr will be ignored.
+Note that anything written to stderr will be ignored, so you may want to redirect stderr to stdout.
 - **Status code**: Your plug-in must exit with a non-zero status code if it has not finished processing successfully.
 Then CIRCUS CS detects it and mark the job as "failed".

 ## `results.json`

 The `results.json` file is the main output file containing the processing results from your plug-in except binary data.
 The file must be a UTF8-encoded valid JSON file.
 (No comments are allowed.)
 The content of this file will be stored in the database after your plug-in has finished execution.
-The data stored in the database will then be consumed by Displays when a user opens a results page in a browser.
+The data stored in the database will then be consumed by Displays when a user opens a results page using a browser.
 You can store arbitrary data in any format as long as the display understands how to render them into a webpage.

-If you are planning to use CIRCUS CS built-in displays (such as `LesionCandidates`), you must store yoru processed data in the format those displays understand.
+If you are planning to use CIRCUS CS built-in displays (such as `LesionCandidates`), you must store your processed data in the predefined format understood by those displays.
 For example, `LesionCandidates` expects your `results.json` will contain the data that look like this:

 ```json
 {